dyvenia/site-thescalableway/README.md

 This site uses a static page generator called `eleventy`, you can read its documentation [here](https://www.11ty.dev/).

-If you have `npm` installed, you should be able to run the local version with the following command (in the root directory of the repository):
+If you have `npm` installed (if not, follow this [guide](https://www.sitepoint.com/npm-guide/)), you should be able to run the local version with the following command (in the root directory of the repository):
 ```bash
 npm run start
 ```